andreicioaca/data_5_team_1/README.md

 - Clean up branches (merge all final code branches with main) & organize accordingly
 - Calculate the top 3 selling products
 - Start presentation prep

+## Week 4 (Baha Özşahin):
+- Generate a report for the number of territories each employee responsible for
+- Generate a report for employee's performance according to sales amount and order them decreasing
+- For low-sales regions what is the shipped category there?
+- Reevaluate the treshold from week 2
+- Clean the previous queries to make the data ready for visualization